rumca-js/OfflineWebSearch/PROJECT.md

 # Browsing
  - Every entry visit is recorded (if configured so)
- - Visit information is stored in the uservists table.
+ - Visit information is stored in the  UserEntryVisitHistory SQLite table.
  - The application can display the user's visited entries.
  - The application can clear the user's visit history.
  - When EntryDetailScreen is visited, it contains pane below to which entries user transitions to
+ - Entry transitions are maintained by UserEntryTransitionHistory SQLite table.

 # Data Layer
  - app/src/main/java/io/github/rumcajs/offlinewebsearch/data contains the data layer.